colorfulnotion/polkaholic/README.md

 storageBucket = polkaholic
 ```

-Each chain's blocks are stored in a `block${chainID}` table in mysql and a BigTable `chain${chainID}`,
+Each chain's blocks are stored in a `block${chainID}` table in mysql
-with the state of the chain kept in a single record in the `chain` table.
-ChainIDs are 0 + 2 for Polkadot and Kusama, and then `paraID` and `paraID + 20000` for Polkadot parachains and Kusama parachains.
+and a BigTable `chain${chainID}`, with the state of the chain kept in
+a single record in the `chain` table.
+ChainIDs are 0 + 2 for Polkadot
+and Kusama, and then `paraID` and `paraID + 20000` for Polkadot
+parachains and Kusama parachains (mostly..exceptions are for chains like Kilt
+and Subsocial).

-Indexing is managed with `crawlBlocks ${chainID}` -- to kick off indexing of a chain, you will need to add a record into the `chain` table with a valid WSEndpoint (e.g. wss://rpc.polkadot.io)
+Indexing is managed with `polkaholic crawlblocks ${chainID}` -- to
+kick off indexing of a chain, you will need to add a record into the
+`chain` table with a valid WSEndpoint (e.g. wss://rpc.polkadot.io)

 ```
 mysql> select * from chain where chainID = 0 \G
 *************************** 1. row ***************************